debiki/talkyard/README.md

 sometimes in not-obvious ways.
 Make such otherwise hidden duplicated knowledge visible, by tagging the code with tags like: `[1ABCDE2]`.
 Example: `// Also done here: [4JKAM7] when deleting pages.`.
+Or there are bug workarounds (for 3rd party libs) in one location, for a bug that happens somewhere else, and an end-to-end test that got affected, example: `[5QKBRQ]`.
+Tag those three places with the same tag.
 Just type a number, random uppercase letters, and another number, to create a tag.
 And copy-paste it to where the related code is.